Saturday, January 14, 2012

 Like with airline miles cards, yes, it is possible to avoid paying interest by paying off the balance every month.
 But people slip up and fail, and end up paying a lot.
 And the same is true with these prepaid debit cards - you don't follow the rules to the letter, these fees kick in, and for the very poor, who might have a balance of $100 or so, three dollars a month is a lot of money.
 A dollar just to see your balance is a lot of money.

 And how is this better than paying cash?
 I don't get it.

 So, it comes as no surprise that she jumps on the bandwagon of celebrity pre-paid debit cards, on the heels of the Kardashian Sister's card (who exactly are they again?) only this time without the outrageous fees the Sisters tried.
 Sooze is just content with the fees charged by, say, Wal-Mart, which are not outrageous, just rageous.

 It is sad that so many people are desperately searching for financial advice, and that a whole industry of Suze Orman's and Dave Ramsey's have sprung up to cater to this demand.
 But often the advice is poor if not just outright bad.

 There are no financial secrets or tricks.
 Just spend less than you make, and seek out the best, simplest, and least complicated deals.

-A basic bank account debit cardes is free and has few rules, and is the simplest, lest complicated deal. suze Orman's debit card is only a good deal for Suze Orman.
+A basic bank account debit card is free and has few rules, and is the simplest, lest complicated deal.
+Suze Orman's debit card is only a good deal for Suze Orman.